 procedure and fees

 Daune Sheri uses a process of as many as thirty to forty veiled washes of watercolor on clay to create her portrait paintings.
 By using small brushes, she works to achieve beautiful fluid glazes, delicate translucency and intricate detail.

 She paints original and custom portraits and figurative artwork using Daniel Smith Watercolors on Ampersand Aquabord, a museum series hard board coated with kaolin clay.
-Once the painting is complete, she seals the artwork with archival varnish.
+Once the painting is complete, she seals or varnishes the artwork..

 "Daune, the portrait is beautiful and we are so happy that you chose our daughter to create this wonderful piece of art work.
 The portrait proudly hangs in our living room for all to enjoy.
 Thank you so much for this wonderful piece.
 You really captured the true spirit of our daughter."